GluuFederation/docs-casa-prod/docs/source/developer/plugin-management-internals.md

 If you manually replace a jar file in the plugins dir, the plugin will be unloaded and then loaded and started.
 If a file is dropped then the plugin will be stopped and then unloaded.

 If two different jars reference the same plugin, one of the jar files will be removed automatically.
-Make sure to overwrite existing jar files to ensure the most recent is being used..
+Make sure to overwrite existing jar files to ensure the most recent is being used.

 ## Resource extraction and registration